 Did you hear what he said today?

-Is this g everybody is following this like an NFL season, and whereas on the other side, I mean, nobody is excited about what whether you're for Hillary or not, nobody is excited about what she represents or offers the nation.
+And whereas on the other side, I mean, nobody is excited about what, whether you're for Hillary or not, nobody is excited about what she represents or offers the nation.

-And not only that, Trump is winning now by fifty and sixty percent when Republican turnout has been greater than any series of primaries and caucuses in history.
+And not only that, Trump is winning now by 50 and 60 percent when Republican turnout has been greater than any series of primaries and caucuses in history.

-People are tremendously interested in some of them coming to vote against Trump, obviously, but tremendous numbers of non participants in politics and not usual non voters are coming out in primaries because he has really excited the nation.
+People are tremendously interested in some of them coming to vote against Trump, obviously, but tremendous numbers of non-participants in politics and usual non-voters are coming out in primaries because he has really excited the nation.

-And I s I think I think one of the main two of the main reasons are obviously the border securing that, but these lost jobs, lost factories, lost income, the fact that the middle class is drifting down and the well to do seem to be doing extremely well.
+And I think one of the main two of the main reasons are obviously the border, securing that, but these lost jobs, lost factories, lost income, the fact that the middle class is drifting down and the well-to-do seem to be doing extremely well.

-So I think all these issues really raise the potential that that I you can hear in democratic voices when they're saying, Look, don't take this thing for granted.
+So I think all these issues really raise a potential that you can hear in Democratic voices when they're saying, look, don't take this thing for granted.

 This is not going to be a walkover.